 Flying into Budapest on my own, (Moo flew to Montenegro to go kite surfing for a few weeks while I walked from Hungary to Italy) at first it felt like a limb was missing, but I was excited to explore at my own pace and get a feel for the place.
 On arrival, I caught the local airport bus into the city (which was incredibly easy and cheap!) and navigated my way to my hostel.

 That’s right, I’ll say it again, I stayed in a hostel.

 I found hotel’s and airbnb’s really expensive and considering I wasn’t going to spend any time indoors, I didn’t mind so much (I minded a little) to stay in a hostel.
 Plus, the location was fantastic.
 I stayed near the Palace District, on the Pest side.

 It was so inspiring.
-Surrounded by school children so passionate about climate change as they chanted, shouted and screamed to the rooftops simply begging for politicians to take them (and the issue) seriously.
-When we look back at this crisis, once the current politicians are no longer in power – will we say ‘I can’t believe we had to fight so hard’ or will be say ‘maybe they were right’.
+I was surrounded by school children who were so passionate about climate change as they chanted, shouted and screamed to the rooftops.
+They were simply begging for politicians to take them (and the issue) seriously.
+When we look back at this crisis, once the current politicians are no longer in power – will we say: ‘I can’t believe we had to fight so hard’ or will be say ‘maybe they were right’?
 Time will tell, I guess.

 Things about Hungary you might not know:

 - Hungarians are responsible for these epic inventions: the Rubik’s cube, the ballpoint pen, the soda water machine, the safety match, colour television and much more!

 - They’ve awarded themselves the status of being: The ‘losers’ of Europe – having chosen the wrong / losing side of each war.

 - They have their own currency.
 The Hungarian Forint.
 I’d advise you avoid the ATM converters from EU to HUF, they have the worst exchange rate.